openSUSE:Packaging Python

 %{python_sitelib}/foo-plugins

-You can use %ifpython2 and similar to conditionally include some files only in some flavors.
+You can use %ifpython2 and similar macros to conditionally include some files only in some flavors.
 In addition, you can use shorthands:

 %files %{python_files}